bowman2001/perplexdoc/content/blog/codelayout/index.md

 ## In lists

-- List entries are indented and the code block gets smaller
+- List entries are indented and code blocks fit inside.

   ```md
   The HTML tag at the **beginning** of code is `<code>`.